Tip #1: Go for quality, not quantity

 Tip #2: Give yourself some time

-The brain works slowly, there is about a delay of about 20 minutes before the brain receives the signal from the stomach that it’s full Therefore the key to prevent overeating is to eat slowly.
+The brain works slowly, there is about a delay of about 20 minutes before the brain receives the signal from the stomach that it’s full.
+Therefore the key to preventing overeating is to eat slowly.
 If you finished your meal and you are still hungry, take a break.
 If after some time you are still hungry, you can eat some more.

 Tip #3: Add proteins to every meal

 Adding protein to a meal will give you a full feeling for a longer period of time.
 Another advantage of adding protein to every meal is that a constant availability of protein allows muscle growth.
 Therefore spreading protein throughout the day will help you together with your hard work in the gym to get stronger.

 It’s hard for the brain to tell the difference between thirst and hunger.
 A lot of people are chronically dehydrated and mistake this thirst for hunger.
 By being aware of your water intake, you avoid falling into this trap.
 If you’re not sure, drink a big glass of water and wait 20 minutes before you start eating.